fbpx

 • C5: Controls the deltoids (shoulder muscles) and biceps, allowing for shoulder and elbow flexion.
 It also plays a role in diaphragm control along with C3 and C4.

-• C7: Controls the triceps (allowing for elbow extension) and also contributes to wrist flexion.
+• C7: Controls the triceps (allowing for elbow extension) and contributes to wrist flexion.
 It does play a role in finger extension and the control of some hand muscles.

 • C8: Controls some hand muscles, particularly those involved in finger grip and fine motor skills.
 It’s also involved in forearm muscles.